weaveworks/scope/site/installing.md

 > **Note:**The `--validate=false` flag is currently required due to a bug in Kubernetes (see [kubernetes/kubernetes#24089](https://github.com/kubernetes/kubernetes/issues/24089) for more details

-To download and read the Scope manifest:
+To download and read the Scope manifest run:

     curl --silent --remote-name https://cloud.weave.works/launch/k8s/weavescope.yaml